SonOfaSleep/Tip_Time/README.md

 As name suggests, it calculates tips... <br />
 You enter cost, number of persons, choose tip size and roundup option, and get tip size and total per person amount.
-Also person(+/-) icons are buttons to add or remove person number.
-(Entering through keyboard is so boaring sometimes)
+Also person(+/-) icons are buttons to add or remove person number (entering through keyboard is so boaring sometimes.)

 App comes in two languages:
 - English (Default for all regions)